Space Relations: Reception

-Another flaw of the novel is its depiction of Craig as a poet.
-The prose of the novel is interrupted by the character's poetic compositions, including a number of sonnets.
-The reviewer sees this as a failed attempt to add depth to the character, and finds these interruptions to be irritating.
+Another flaw of the novel, according to the reviewer, is its depiction of Craig as a poet.
+The prose of the novel is interrupted by the character's poetic compositions, including a number of sonnets, which the reviewer sees as a failed attempt to add depth to the character, finding the interruptions to be irritating.

-The novel was described in a Vice article as "both comically amoral and insufferably pretentious.
+The novel was described by Becky Ferreira, in an article for Vice, as "both comically amoral and insufferably pretentious.
 To be fair, these traits were common in 1970s sci-fi."
-Becky Ferreira has described the novel as "highly unsettling", due to its depiction of rape of enslaved people, particularly teenage girls, and other coercive sex acts.
+Ferreira also described the novel as "highly unsettling", due to its depiction of rape of enslaved people, particularly teenage girls, and other coercive sex acts.
 The sex acts described are performed "for the dual purposes of entertainment and controlled procreation".
-Ferreira found disgusting the novel's fixation on the sexualization of adolescents.
 She notes that the adult characters are subjected to infantilization.
-The novel's dialogue includes "casually unsettling observations".
-She cites as an example a character remarking that pederasty lacks "aesthetic appeal".
-She views the novel as sexualizing minors and fetishizing rape.
+The novel's dialogue includes "casually unsettling observations", such as when a character remarks that pederasty lacks "aesthetic appeal".
+Ferreira was disgusted by the novel's fixation on the sexualization of minors and fetishization of rape.

-Space Relations saw increased public attention after Jeffrey Epstein, Barr's former employee, who he hired without teaching credential at a high school, died in jail, due to the similarities between the violent sexual depictions in Space Relations and Epstein's sex trafficking activities and obsessions, along with the crimes of his associate Ghislaine Maxwell.
-Sellers of the novel on eBay explicitly advertise its connection to Epstein in their descriptions of it.
+Space Relations saw increased public attention after Jeffrey Epstein died in jail in 2019.
+In February 1974, Donald Barr had announced that he was resigning as headmaster of the Dalton School, protesting the meddling by the board of trustees, but that he would stay on until the end of the school year in June.
+That September, despite a lack of credentials, Epstein was hired at Dalton as a math teacher.
+It is unclear whether Barr hired Epstein during that time.
+The similarities between the violent sexual depictions in Space Relations, Epstein's sex trafficking activities and obsessions, and the crimes of his associate Ghislaine Maxwell, have all led to increased public scrutiny about Epstein and Barr’s relationship.
+Sellers of Space Relations on eBay explicitly advertise its connection to Epstein in their descriptions of it.